Good Practice Guide – Swiftwater Breathing Apparatus

 2.4.3.8 SWBA cylinder should be labelled as per Annex A.

-2.4.3.9 SWBA cylinders should be refilled to refresh stored air every 6 months.
+2.4.3.9 SWBA cylinders should be refilled with fresh air every 6 months.

 2.4.3.10 Records of maintenance, servicing and testing must be held in accordance with local regulations.